What is dysentery?

 Dysentery means having trouble with your insides – your intestines.
 You might say you had a tummy-ache.
 It usually means that you have very serious diarrhea.

 The history of dysentery is long and serious.
 In the ancient and medieval world, dysentery killed about a third of all the babies born before they got to be a year old.

-People usually got dysentery from germs (bacteria) in their drinking water.
+People usually got dysentery from germs (bacteria) in their drinking water (though there are also viruses that can cause dysentery).
 This happened because there wasn’t any organized way to get rid of sewage, so the sewage got mixed in with the drinking water, and the germs in the sewage also got into the water.

-If you got dysentery, you lost water from your body faster than you could drink it, and after a few days you might die of dehydration (not having enough water in your body) or of fever caused by the infection.
-Strong adults usually lived, but babies and children and older people often died of dysentery.
+If you got dysentery, you lost water from your body faster than you could drink it, and after a few days you might die of dehydration (not having enough water in your body).
+Or your body might try to fight the infection by giving you a high fever.

 Learn by doing: have you ever had diarrhea?
 What was it like?